 And treat those two impostors just the same;

 Kipling’s diction here is also worth mentioning.
 The word impostor suggests a pretense or disguise.
 Perhaps he uses this word to showcase the fleeting nature of both: success never stays, nor does disaster.
-Additionally, he could possibly be suggesting that with these two words often comes a disruption or change.
+Additionally, he could possibly be suggesting that these two words often come with disruption or change.
 In any case, the reader should not dwell too much on either triumph or disaster because they will soon disappear.
 Kipling continues right on to his next “if” clause:

 If you can bear to hear the truth you’ve spoken